 Modesto Junior College is at varying degrees of progress throughout the institution with regard to maximizing the use of Institution-Set Standards to measure student achievement.
 Metrics are set and published annually, analyzed and discussed in the College Council, and there is a framework for establishing them as benchmarks.
 IEPI goals provide targets from which to measure progress against the standards.

-The Education Master Plan offers a comprehensive framework where plans can be executed to help the institution reach aspirational goals.
+The Education Master Plan offers a comprehensive framework with activities can be executed to help the institution reach aspirational goals.
 It provides a structured work plan to deepen institutional capacity to assess and improve its programs and services.
 The College recognizes that better understanding of quantitative and qualitative data will uncover root causes for student behavior, enabling faculty and administrators to develop targeted strategies that increase student achievement.
-Through the process of self-evaluation, the College has identified specific actions to enhance the use of student achievement data and improve institutional effectiveness.
+Through the process of self-evaluation, the College has identified specific actions to enhance the use of student achievement data in improving institutional effectiveness.
 These steps will be outlined in the Quality Focus Essay.

 Standard I.B.4